ncthbrt/rebcrypt/README.md

 This library offers two ways of hashing a password.
 You can generate the salt separately and then hash the password by including the generated salt, or you can hash and salt the password at the same time.

-The library provides both asynchronous and synchronous methods.
+The library provides both synchronous and asynchronous promise returning methods.

 ### Generating the Salt then Hashing
 ```reason